Winwardo/solid-octo-disco/readme.md

 React.createElement(Hello, {name: "World"})
 ```
 It's strange to look at at first, but quickly becomes very natural and allows for some incredibly powerful expressions.

+## How does the database schema work?
+As we are using [OrientDB](orientdb.com), it is not possible for us to provide a `mysqldump` of our schema.
+However, our OrientDB schema is generated on startup, using data found in `./src/shared/data/databaseSchema.js`.
+This is commented and hopefully clear in itself.

+This file is used both to set up the appropriate classes and indexes in OrientDB, but also for creating object builders, found in `databaseObjects.js`.
+This ensures that when we use classes like `Tweet`, `Tweeter` and `Country` in our code, it matches exactly the object schema found in OrientDB.
+This way a data mismatch between our server and the database becomes impossible.

 ## Tools available
 + `make clean`: Removes all `build` and `node_module` files.